AdobeDocs/experience-manager-65.de-DE/help/sites-deploying/all-repository-restructuring-in-aem-6-5.md

 ---
 title: Repository-Neustrukturierung für alle Lösungen in AEM 6.5
-seo-title: Repository-Neustrukturierung für alle Lösungen in AEM 6.5
+seo-title: Common Repository Restructuring in AEM 6.5
 description: Erfahren Sie, wie Sie die erforderlichen Änderungen zur Migration zur neuen Repository-Struktur in AEM 6.5 vornehmen, die für alle Bereiche von AEM gelten.
-seo-description: Erfahren Sie, wie Sie die erforderlichen Änderungen zur Migration zur neuen Repository-Struktur in AEM 6.5 vornehmen, die für alle Bereiche von AEM gelten.
+seo-description: Learn how to make the necessary changes in order to migrate to the new repository structure in AEM 6.5 that are common for all areas of AEM.
 uuid: a4bb64e5-387b-4084-9258-54e68db12f3b
 contentOwner: chaikels
 products: SG_EXPERIENCEMANAGER/6.5/SITES